Fondation Monet in Giverny: Death of Monet

-Restoration and donations
+Restoration

+Following Jacques Carlu's death in 1977, the Académie des Beaux-Arts asked Gérald Van der Kemp (1912–2001), a member of the Académie des Beaux-Arts, who while chief curator of the Château de Versailles from 1953 to 1980 had completed a number of successful restoration projects, to help save Giverny.

+With insufficient funds available from the Académie des Beaux-Arts and the Eure Departmental Council, Van der Kemp, as he had successfully done at Versailles, turned to private American benefactors for financial help, expanding the Versailles Foundation to include Giverny.
+The first significant benefactress was flower lover and a longtime art patron Lila Acheson Wallace, who already owned several Monet's.
+Others quickly followed, among them members of the Mellon family as well as philanthropist Walter Annenberg.
+Annenberg funded an underpass to allowed visitors to walk from the Clos Normand to the water garden without having to cross the busy Chemin du Roy.

-Americans donated almost all of the $7 million needed to restore Monet's home and gardens at Giverny in the 1970s.
-These donations were part of American diplomacy to France since "France lacked the American tradition of private giving as well as the tax concessions that encourage it."
-Starting in 1969, under U.S. President Richard M. Nixon, Americans could claim tax deductions for their contributions to charities and this in turn aided the preservation of France's architectural heritage.
+By the time the estate was opened to the public, approximately 95 percent of the restoration cost of US$7 million had been met by private contributions, the majority via the Versailles Foundation-Giverny Inc. of New York.
+These American donations were part of the American tradition of private giving as well as the tax concessions that encourage it.
+These tax concessions had existed since 1969 when U.S. President Richard M. Nixon approved a change to the American tax code that allowed Americans to claim tax deductions for their contributions to charities.
 Nixon encouraged Americans to donate to France.
 "I felt that encouraging Americans to contribute to the heritage of France, one of our oldest allies, would be one way to remind ourselves that the past in many ways is infinitely more important than the present."
 For his service, Nixon was inducted into the Academie des Beaux-Arts as one of the 15 foreign members, following former President Dwight D. Eisenhower's induction in 1952.